-Over the years this historic building served a number of purposes, including Flagstaff’s first telephone exchange company, a number of restaurants, a theater, a radio station, and a billiard hall.
+Over the years, this historic building served several purposes, including Flagstaff’s first telephone exchange company, restaurants, a theater, a radio station, and a billiard hall.
 Today, it has been fully restored and again caters to Flagstaff travelers.

 Apparently, there the ghosts of a long-ago bride and groom also haunt the hotel.
-According to the legend, the honeymoon couple was murdered in Room 54 of the hotel back in the 1930s.
-On at least one occasion, an employee who was staying in the hotel, awoke in the middle of the night to find a bride and groom sitting on the foot of the bed.
+According to the legend, the honeymoon couple was murdered in Room 54 of the hotel in the 1930s.
+On at least one occasion, an employee staying in the hotel awoke in the middle of the night to find a bride and groom sitting on the foot of the bed.
 Today, the room has been turned into a storage closet, but that hasn’t stopped the ghostly pair, as guests have often reported seeing the couple enter the room.
-Staff often report hearing their names being called out by an unseen spirit while on the fourth floor as well as feeling a presence standing behind them.
+Staff often report hearing their names being called out by an unseen spirit while on the fourth floor and feeling a presence standing behind them.

 23 N. Leroux Street